CoderDojoDC/CoderDojoDC.github.io/helpingout/index.md

 ## Donations

-We are current in need of hardware donations of Arduinos, Raspberry Pis, Makey Makeys and the various parts needed to use them.
+We are currently in need of hardware donations of Arduinos, Raspberry Pis, Makey Makeys and the various parts needed to use them.
 If you have an Arduino or other hardware sitting in your basement collecting dust, please consider donating it.
-As a free computer club, we will never require children to purchase anything to come to our meetings, and we currently do not have nearly enough hardware to properly teach the whole group all of the awesome things that can be done with these devices.
+As a free computer club, we will never require children to purchase anything to come to our meetings, and we currently do not have nearly enough hardware to properly teach the whole group about all of the awesome things that can be done with these devices.
 Your donation will get a lot of use.

 ## Sponsors